Category: Buildings

 Wildey Hall

-Wildey Hall was built in 1868 by the Independent Order of Odd Fellows and was named for Thomas Wildey who formed the first Independent Order of Odd Fellows Lodge in NJ, in Camden, in 1829.
+Wildey Hall, at 500-506 Pine Street, was built in 1868, by the Wildey Lodge No. 91, Independent Order of Odd Fellows.
+It derived its name from Thomas Wildey, who formed the first Independent Order of Odd Fellows lodge in New Jersey in Camden in 1829.
+The Odd Fellows had been previously been connected to Morgan’s…

 The Parkade Building

-The Parkade Building was built in the mid-1950’s on Roosevelt Plaza Park.
-The project was Mayor George E. Brunner’s solution to the downtown parking issues.
+5th Street, between Federal and Market Streets, opposite City Hall The Parkade Building was built in the mid-1950s on the site of the Roosevelt Plaza Park.
+The project was Camden Mayor George E. Brunner’s attempt to keep the Broadway and downtown business district viable by alleviating the parking situation.
+At the building’s 1955 dedication, Mayor…

 Eagles Hall